 Methuen, On September 8, Frank Tornaquindici opened the first fall monthly Bible reading on 1 Peter 3.
 It was a profitable time and well attended.
 These readings will continue on the second Lord’s day of each month through the winter.
 John Stubbs was with the assembly for a night of ministry recently.
 James McClelland and Ken Taylor expected to start gospel meetings in the middle of October.

-Saugus, The assembly greatly appreciated ministry meetings in September by John Stubbs and Albert Hull, and in October by David Alves.
+Saugus, The assembly greatly appreciated ministry meetings in September by John Stubbs and Albert Hull.

 Hardwick, The conference was exceptionally well attended this year.
 Ministry was given by E. Badgley, L. Buote, W. Lavery, G. Roy, L. Steers and J. Stubbs.